Create and edit topics in your Power Virtual Agents bot

 You can choose from several options for the user’s response in the Identify field.

-These options determine what sort of information the bot should be listening for in the user's response.
+These options determine what the bot should be listening for in the user's response.

 For example, they could be multiple choice options, a number, or a specific string.